dear-satan/n-is/README.md

 ## Troubleshooting

 **Error: "Your terminal may not be supported, or it probably is too small"**
-- Solution: Increase your terminal window size
+- Solution: Increase your terminal window size, or make font smaller
 - For higher N values, larger terminals may be required

 **Colors not displaying correctly:**